behu-kea/third-semester/topics/javascript/from-java-to-javascript.md

 ## Functional programming language

 Javascript is a functional language.
-That means that
+That means that code and structure in js is built up using functions.
+In Java Classes are used to build structure, but in js that is mainly functions.

+## Dynamically typed

+Javascript is dynamically typed.
+This means that you dont need to define the type you are working with js tries to figure that out 😱